afeique/at-x1/readme.md

 ## configuration on linux

 ### php5

 Enable PHP5 modules:

     sudo php5enmod mcrypt mysql pdo pdo_mysql

-### (optional) install symfony installer globally

-To install the symfony installer and have the `symfony` command available globally, run:

-    curl -LsS http://symfony.com/installer > symfony.phar
-    sudo mv symfony.phar /usr/local/bin/symfony
-    sudo chmod a+x /usr/local/bin/symfony

-This should not be necessary unless you have a need to run `symfony new <project>` to create a new symfony project.

 ### (recommended) install composer globally